EC-6 and Mid-Level FAQs

 What are Education program admission requirements?

-You can review Education program admission requirements here: admission requirements.
+Please review Education program admission requirements.

 How do I get advised?

 You must contact an advisor each semester for course clearance.
 Please check the clearance page for current information.

 If you have general questions, you can e-mail an advisor.
 E-mail correspondence using your UTA e-mail account is our preferred method of communication for general information.

 If you have specific questions about your degree plan or GPA, you should make an appointment by calling 817-272-2956.
 We see students by appointment only and do not accept walk-ins except during specified times at the beginning of the fall and spring semesters.

 Who is my advisor?

 We assign students to certain advisors using a letterset system, which you can view on the advisor contact page.

 If your assigned advisor is unavailable, any other advisor will be able to assist you.
 All our advisors have access to every student’s file, and we maintain a database of advising appointment notes and e-mail/phone correspondence.